SiamiLab/RoboMNIST/README.md

 ## Our Paper
-If you use this dataset for your academic research, please cite our paper.
+If you use this dataset, code, or any descriptions from this repository, please cite our paper.

 ```
 @article{todo,